Part-time jobs are great at supplementing your income or providing income if you don’t have a full-time job.

 Of course, a restaurant host job does not offer flexibility as some of the other jobs discussed here, but it has lower requirement entries even if it doesn’t pay so much, with the average wage coming in at just under $10.00 per hour.

-While most people get their news online, the good old paper newspaper still exits, with several people still preferring to read the daily news from an actual paper.
+While most people get their news online, the good old paper newspaper still exists, with several people still preferring to read the daily news from an actual paper.
 You need to be available early in the morning and have an adequate means of transportation to service your route.

 As a paper carrier, you can expect to make $500 each week on average.
 With routes having to be serviced in the morning, you will still have enough time for a full-time day job, work on your business, or attend to your other commitments.